 • If for any reason (such as ill health) I am unable to complete your project within the deadline, I will contact you promptly to advise you of this.
 You will be given the opportunity to cancel the project and receive a refund of any deposit or payment already made for work not completed in full.
 This has never happened yet — but it is worth mentioning for your peace of mind just in case!

-The factors that contribute to determining the price for any given job include the length of time it is likely to take me in total and the level of skill involved — which in turn depends upon the purpose of the copy, the scope of the business or organisation it is for, the desired writing style, the target audience, and the level of research and detail required.
+The factors that contribute to determining the price for any given job include the length of time it is likely to take, and the level of skill involved.
+This in turn depends upon the purpose of the copy and the amount of research and detail required.

-The length of the content is also a significant factor as well, but there is much more to offering a professional copywriting service than simply churning out a set number of words!
+The length of the finished copy will of course have an impact on how long it takes to write too, but there is much more to offering a professional copywriting service than simply churning out a set number of words.

-I am not the cheapest professional copywriter you will find, but my fees are competitive and may well be more affordable than you think.
+I am not the cheapest British copywriter for hire, but my fees are competitive and you may well find that my quote is more affordable than you expect.
 I charge a fair rate that reflects the skills and experience that I bring to the role, and ultimately, the quality of my work.

 Good copywriting will pay for itself many times over — but bad copywriting will cost you a significant amount of money in lost revenue very quickly.
 As the old saying goes, "if you think hiring a professional is expensive, wait until you hire an amateur!"

 All of my fees are fully outlined and agreed with my client in advance — the price we agree upon for work within the remit of the brief is set in stone, and there will be no nasty surprises when you receive my invoice!